elitaone/Methyl-SNP-seq/README.md

 ## Methyl-SNP-seq
-Containing scripts used for Methyl-SNP-seq related analysis. <br>
+Scripts used for Methyl-SNP-seq related analysis. <br>
-Scripts are developed and maintained by Bo Yan (New England Biolabs, yan@neb.com). <br>
+Developed and maintained by Bo Yan (New England Biolabs, yan@neb.com). <br>

 ---------------
 ### **Read_Processing** <br>